Dres Anderson

-Dres Flipper Anderson (born July 20, 1992) is an American football wide receiver who is a free agent.
-He most recently played for the Toronto Argonauts of the Canadian Football League (CFL).
+Dres Flipper Anderson (born July 20, 1992) is an American former professional football wide receiver.
 He played college football at the University of Utah.

-Early years
+Early life

 Anderson attended John W. North High School in Riverside, California.
 He was rated by Rivals.com as a three-star recruit.
 He committed to the University of Utah to play college football.

 College career

 Anderson played at Utah from 2010 to 2014.
 After redshirting his first year, Anderson played in 44 games over the next four years.
 In his sophomore and junior seasons, he led the team in receiving.
 As a senior, he played in the first seven games before suffering a knee injury that ended his season.
 Anderson finished his career with 134 receptions for 2,077 yards and 17 receiving touchdowns.

 Professional career

 San Francisco 49ers

-Anderson was signed as an undrafted free agent by the San Francisco 49ers after the 2015 NFL Draft, dropping because of concerns over his surgically repaired knee.
+Anderson was signed as an undrafted free agent by the San Francisco 49ers after the 2015 NFL draft, dropping because of concerns over his surgically repaired knee.

 On September 3, 2016, Anderson was released by the 49ers, but re-signed to the team's practice squad the following day.
 On October 18, 2016, Anderson was released.